ProjectIxian/Spixi/README.md

 ## Pull requests

-If you would like to send an improvement or bugfix to this repository, but without permanently joining the team, follow these approximate steps:
+If you would like to send an improvement or a bug fix to this repository, but without permanently joining the team, follow these approximate steps:

 1. Fork this repository
-2. Create a branch (preferably with a name that describes the change)
+2. Create a branch from **development** branch (preferably with a name that describes the change)
 3. Create commits (the commit messages should contain some information on what and why was changed)
-4. Create a pull request to this repository for review and inclusion.
+4. Create a pull request to this repository's **development** branch for review and inclusion